Manage

 4. Advancement and Growth Opportunities

-Similar to the long-term benefits, employees want to feel like they can learn, improve, and advance in the company.
-In fact, 94% of employees say they would stay at a company for longer if the company helped them learn and grow.
+Similar to the long-term benefits, employees want to feel like they can learn, improve, and advance in the company over time.
+In fact, 94% of employees say they would stay at a company for longer if it helped them learn and grow.
 That’s amazing!
-Nearly every employee would stay longer if they had opportunities to improve.

 Workplace development doesn’t just help employees feel more capable—it also closes skill gaps and helps your teams accomplish more and better things.
 It’s really a win-win for everyone.